Neil lives in the constituency with his wife and two young children. He was first elected in 2017.

 Neil has also successfully campaigned for major investments in our local NHS, including the £450 million investment in Leicester General and the Royal Infirmary, and the new Urgent Care Hub at Kettering General.

-Neil's wife Jemma is a doctor, and their little daughter Florence was born in an NHS hospital - so fighting for good NHS services locally will be a top priority.
+Neil's wife Jemma is a doctor, and their son was recently born in a local NHS hospital - so fighting for good NHS services locally is very important to him.

 Another key priority is to back local charities and volunteers - particularly those involved in fighting loneliness, working for good community relations and helping carers.